Collaboration and Production techniques in Studio Three

 COLLABORATION IS KEY

 The session was a great opportunity for the students to experience a professional work day in a world-class recording facility.
 Two students from the September class Liam and Boris, lent a hand by performing bass and drums on the track.
 It was a great chance for them to perform in the very room that Nile Rogers, The 1975 and Florence & The Machine have recently laid down classic tracks.
 Student James Davies handled Pro Tools while Leo Clayton helped arrange and conduct strings.
 Bandmembers Claudio and Flaminia created a basic string arrangement that Leo, a composer himself, helped contribute to.
 A string quartet was brought in for a unique recording experience.
 Once everything was set up the students carefully examined the microphone placements for the strings, drums, and guitar amplifiers.
-Later in the day, students Raphael Slater and Johnny Jacobson got an opportunity to track guitar ideas in the live room.
+Students Raphael Sater and Johnny Jacobson had an opportunity to track guitar ideas in the live room.

 Playing like a pro